-- Pre-Processor: Specify the "Type" as "Currency" and set a default value as a number with up to 4 decimal points, such as 546513.8798 - Extraction: Specify the "Type" as "Currency" and configure how the value will be read from the Source Record (see Extract Step).
+- Pre-Processor: In the step properties selection under Properties specify the "Type" as "Currency" and set a default value as a number with up to 4 decimal points, such as 546513.8798 - Extraction: In the step properties under Field Definition specify "Type" as "Currency" and configure how the value will be read from the Source Record (see Extract Step).
 The field value will be extracted and treated as a float. - JavaScript Expression: Set the desired value to any float value.
 Example: record.fields["PreciseTaxSubtotal"] = 27.13465;